Man Utd final win: Controversy and dabbing

 - Manchester United wins EFL Cup

-- Ibrahimovic scores brace
+- Ibrahimovic scores twice

 (CNN)There was controversy, record breaking and plenty of dabbing.